 The full range of FICO credit scores is between 300 and 850.
 A bad credit score is anything below 620.
 These numbers take some factors into account, like your payment history, debts, credit history length, new credit you've applied for, and the different types of credit you use.

 Learn more about applying for a personal loan online with bad credit.
 When you're ready to request funding, you can click the "Get Started" button at the top of the page.

 Basic Loan Requirements

 You have to meet a few basic requirements to be approved for a personal loan with bad credit.
 They are less strict than you might think.
 As long as you are at least 18 years old, a U.S. resident with a valid ID and Social Security number can show proof of income and have a bank account; there's a chance that you'll qualify for a personal loan.
 Of course, we can't guarantee that you will be eligible.
 We are not a lender, and it's up to the lender to decide how much you'll get or if you'll get anything at all.

 Credit Options for Those with Bad Credit

 If you have a lower score, lenders may view you as a greater risk of defaulting on a loan.
-With a credit score below 620, it can be difficult to qualify for loans, credit, and financial products.
+With a credit score below 620, it can be challenging to qualify for loans, credit, and financial products.
 The loans that you do qualify for may come with higher interest rates.
 Borrowers with bad credit often gravitate towards bad credit personal loans, specifically geared towards borrowers with poor credit.
 These loans are available through direct lenders.